UB-Mannheim/sci-work-course/doc/install-windows.md

 * [MikTeX distribution](http://miktex.org/).
 This is a widely used distribution for Windows.
 It is comparatively small in size (150 MB) and bundles a package manager to download additional styles on-demand.
 * [TeXnicCenter](http://www.texniccenter.org/).
 This is a very powerful and complete LaTeX authoring environment.

+Tip: *Install first the distribution and then the editor.*

 MikTeX
 ------